Posted on February 2, 2017

 In my award-winning Heritage Heroes series I retell true stories from Australia’s past featuring ordinary children and young people who have achieved amazing things against the odds.
 These are inspirational stories which delve into Australia’s history.
 Each stand-alone book in the series tells the story of a particular child, bringing their history to life in novel format, with information sections at the end of each chapter presenting extra historical detail.

 The Heritage Heroes books are based on exhaustive research, and aim to provide children with an interesting and exciting entrée to the past, as well as a good read.
 Beautifully designed and lavishly illustrated, the books feature stunning images from the collections of the National Library of Australia, as well as an epilogue, a glossary and a list of background reading material.
-Three Heritage Heroes titles have been published so far, and I am currently working on the fourth, which has a circus theme.
+Four Heritage Heroes titles have been published so far, and I am currently working on the fifth, which is set in the South Australian outback.